FORCE-TM/FORCE/README.md

-# FORCE
+# FORCE™
-Community-powered server controller for TrackMania Forever
+💜 A modern, community-driven server controller for TrackMania Forever